NezuloxxJW/KMUM-COMM-PHYSMEM/README.md

 Managed structure in C++ will always link to the next variable.
 From that, we can send the struct base address (virtual, since usermode) to the kernelmode.
-Kernelmode will translate the virtual address (to avoid any hooked function from Anti-Cheat) into physical.
+Kernelmode will translate the virtual address into physical.
 Then it will use `MmCopyMemory` with the physical flag to read the command requested by usermode.

 ---